 Systemic Juvenile Idiopathic Arthritis

 Juvenile idiopathic arthritis (JIA) is the most common type of arthritis in kids and teens.
-About 10 percent to 20 percent of children with JIA have a rare and serious subtype called systemic juvenile idiopathic arthritis (SJIA).
+About 10% - 20% of children with JIA have a rare and serious subtype called systemic juvenile idiopathic arthritis (SJIA).
 “Systemic” means it may affect not only the joints but other parts of the body, including the liver, lungs and heart.
 SJIA, sometimes referred to as Still’s disease, can occur any time during childhood, but it most commonly starts at about two years of age.
 Boys and girls are equally affected.
 SJIA also differs from other subtypes in that it’s the only one considered an auto-inflammatory rather than autoimmune disease.
 SJIA is more severe and can be more challenging to diagnose and treat than other types of juvenile idiopathic arthritis.
 It is a lifelong disease for many patients and can continue into adulthood.

 Exactly what causes SJIA isn't clear.
 The general theory is that a child has a genetic predisposition, and the disease onset is triggered by something in the environment.
 The word “idiopathic” means the cause or trigger is not known.
 Unanswered questions remain, but researchers are learning more about SJIA and why it’s different from other types of juvenile arthritis.